 1. Split the chain

-If your chain isn’t already broken, then you will need to separate it using a chain rivet extractor.
-If your chain is connected with a quick link and you don’t have the correct tool, flexing the chain back and forth can help loosen this.
+If your chain isn’t already broken, you will need to separate it using a chain rivet extractor.
+If your chain is connected with a quick-link and you don’t have the correct tool, flexing the chain back and forth can help loosen this.

 2. Remove the rear derailleur